Course Offerings 2024-25

 FILM 397/3.0 Sound Techniques for Video and Film Winter 2025

 Sound Techniques for Film & Video Productions is an advanced-level course that focuses on approaches used in the production and post-production of a film and video project.
-Beginning with location audio recordings and synchronizing with camera footage, managing multiple performers, microphone placement and multi-tracking and on to editing, ADR and mixing.
+Beginning with location audio recordings and synchronizing with camera footage, managing multiple performers, microphone placement and multi-tracking and on to editing, ADR, and mixing.
 This course will take students through the entire production workflow from set to exhibition.
-Each major section of the course will be augmented with an industry professional specializing in that area of expertise鈥攍ocation recording, sound design, scoring, and mixing.
+This is hands-on course where students will get the opportunity to practice location and dialogue recording, sound design, foley, scoring, and mixing.

 LEARNING HOURS 120 (36L;24Lb;30G;30P)